N-Usha/dotnet-core-api/README.md

 - azure-app-service
 ---

-# ASP.NET Core API sample for Azure App Service - Deploying using GH Actions
+# ASP.NET Core API sample for Azure App Service - Deploying using GH Actions for Azure

 This is a sample application that you can use to follow along with the tutorial at [Run a RESTful API with CORS in Azure App Service](https://docs.microsoft.com/azure/app-service/app-service-web-tutorial-rest-api).